 “Using my handy app, Carolina is now contacting the Open Software Foundation computer and triggering an auto-patch of the FBI computer system in Washington.”

-“OK,” Bodell said, “we’ve got an Open Software Foundation patch started here.
+“OK,” Bodell said, “we’ve got an Open Software Foundation patch starting.
 Looks pretty innocuous; we get these all the time.
 Now it’s compiling and linking.
 Whoops, it finished.
 I’ll run a quick virus scan now.
 OK, Carolina, we show no virus here.”

 “Carolina,” Angel said, “let’s steal one of their files.”

-In a manner of minutes, Angel and Carolina pirated a secret document from the FBI computer and monitored classified email correspondence.
+In minutes, Angel and Carolina pirated a secret document from the FBI computer and monitored classified email correspondence.

 “Angel, how many computers have you broken into using this technique?”

 “In truth, very few.
-Currently, I’m in Doctor Morton’s computer and your FBI and CIA computers today in Washington.
-I have used this technique to examine the Chicago Police systems, index some city surveillance cameras, and find out things about Officer Merrick, whom the mob was planning to assassinate.
-I’m also in the National Oceanic and Atmospheric Administration (NOAA) computer, principally to hide my heavy use of the Internet, to have my packet usage billed to them.
+I’m currently on Doctor Morton’s and your FBI and CIA computers in Washington.
+I have used this technique to examine the Chicago Police systems, index some city surveillance cameras, and find out information about Officer Merrick, whom the mob was planning to assassinate.
+I’m also in the National Oceanic and Atmospheric Administration (NOAA) computer, principally to hide my heavy Internet use and have my packet usage billed to them.
 My review of all the available literature on computer security indicates that my solution is unique, and no one else has attempted anything like this.”

-“Special Agent Hendon, if I may interrupt,” Superintendent Javion Green saidsaid.
-“Since you just demonstrated that a possibly mob-related company in Chicago has infiltrated government computers, perhaps with criminal or traitorous intent, shouldn’t we immediately get a search warrant and tear that Chicago Digital Consultantsplace apart?”
+“Special Agent Hendon, if I may interrupt,” Superintendent Javion Green said.
+“Since you just demonstrated that a possibly mob-related company in Chicago has infiltrated government computers, perhaps with criminal or traitorous intent, shouldn’t we immediately get a search warrant and tear that Chicago Cyber Engineering place apart?”

 “Angel, I’d like to hear your answer to Superintendent Green’s question,” Carolina said.